themichaelbender/demos/presentations/Cloud IS your career/session.md

 I'm a generalist who truly believes each and every person who attends a session is there for a reason.
 I get nervous every time I speak.
 Not because I have to speak but because I worry I won't give the audience what they came for.
 I over-prepare and deliver too much.
 Because it's hard out there, and each person who comes to my session deserves everything I have to give them.
 I will always feel like my presentation could have been better.

 Soft skills talk are hard because you have to be open.
 You have to be vulnerable.
-Most technical speakers have a problem with that because you caught cover anything up with stuff people don't know or understand.
+Most technical speakers have a problem with that because you can't cover anything up with stuff people don't know or understand.
 I don't because it's never about me when I take the stage.
 It's about the audience.
 I'm there for them to learn, grow, and excel.
 My faults and failures are learning opportunities for them.
-I do this because giving back is how you thank those who help pave your way.
+I do this because giving back is how you thank those who helped pave your way.

 Rought Outline
 1. Hi...I'm Michael and I'm an IT Pro